Hilary Duff Pulls Down Bed Sheets To Reveal Lacy Underwear While ‘Alone In The Basement’

 Hilary Duff gave a peek at her lacy underwear and her growing baby bump in a picture posted to her Instagram story this week.
 The actress and singer shared a pregnancy update on November 23, in which she pulled down her bedsheets to give her 16 million followers a look at her bare bump while self-isolating.

-The snap, which can be seen via The Daily Mail, was a selfie as the former Lizzie McGuire star lay on her left side in bed.
+The snap, which can be seen via Daily Mail, was a selfie as the former Lizzie McGuire star lay on her left side in bed.

 She pushed the white sheets down to cover her legs but revealed her top half as she appeared to be next to a pregnancy pillow and a phone cable.
 Her bump was highlighted in between her cream, lacy underwear, which sat well below her navel, and a white top she rolled up to just underneath her chest.